Sanoy24/alx-airbnb-database/README.md

 Have experience with GitHub repositories for documentation and project submission.
 Follow industry best practices for database design and scripting.
 Key Highlights

-**Task 1:** Craft a detailed **Entity-Relationship Diagram (ERD)** to visualize the database design, ensuring clear relationships and properly defined entities.
+**Task 1:** Craft a detailed **Entity-Relationship Diagram (ERD)** to visualize the database design, ensuring clear relationships and properly defined entities.<br>
-**Task 2:** Apply **normalization** principles to refine your database design, optimizing data integrity and minimizing redundancy.
+**Task 2:** Apply **normalization** principles to refine your database design, optimizing data integrity and minimizing redundancy.<br>

-**Task 3:** Create SQL scripts to define the database schema, incorporating primary keys, foreign keys, and indexes for optimal query performance.
+**Task 3:** Create SQL scripts to define the database schema, incorporating primary keys, foreign keys, and indexes for optimal query performance.<br>

-**Task 4:** Populate the database with real-world sample data, simulating an Airbnb-like environment with users, properties, bookings, and payments.
+**Task 4:** Populate the database with real-world sample data, simulating an Airbnb-like environment with users, properties, bookings, and payments.<br>

 Each task builds on the previous one, providing a step-by-step approach to developing a robust database system.
 By completing this project, you’ll gain hands-on experience with real-world database challenges, preparing you for complex projects in professional environments.